Eggy115/C/README.md

 ## Contributing

 Contributions to this repository are welcome!
 If you have a C program that you would like to add, please submit a pull request.
+See CONTRIBUTING[./CONTRIBUTING.md] for more detail.
 All contributions must be licensed under the GPL-3.0 license.

 ## License